Displaying 32 total results.

 A practical guide for crisis response in our schools (5th ed.) - National Center for Crisis Management

-This website provides information to assist schools in responding effectively to "everyday crises" as well as school-based disasters.
-The links provided offer strategies to potentially prevent violent school-based tragedies, assist educators in identifying students who may be at greatest risk of violent behavior, review protocols for managing crisis situations, and discuss practical strategies for addressing the emergent needs of students during times of crisis.
+This guide provides information to help schools respond effectively to a range of school crises and disasters that affect school communities.
+The links provided offer strategies to potentially prevent violent school-based tragedies, identify students who may be at greatest risk of violent behavior, and address the emergent needs of students during times of crisis.

 Building resilience to manage indirect exposure to terror - American Psychological Association (APA)

 In this online article, the APA suggests ways to build resilience and cope with exposure to incidents of terrorism through newspapers, broadcast news, social media, and word of mouth.
 The importance of developing practices for emotional wellness and resilience is discussed, as are ways to avoid overexposure to the incident, plan for emergencies, help survivors, and tap into social networks to enhance coping and resilience.

 Caring for kids after a school shooting - Child Mind Institute

 This video features Dr. Paramjit Joshi, Chair of the Department of Psychiatry and Behavioral Sciences at Children’s National Medical Center in Washington, DC, who offers guidance for teachers and counselors in supporting children in processing and coping after a school shooting or other traumatic event.

 Community violence: Reactions and actions in dangerous times - National Child Traumatic Stress Network (NCTSN)

 Designed for youth, this resource provides information on community violence, how it can affect the daily lives of people in communities with high levels of violence, and what to do for support.
 It also helps youth to understand their reactions and offers tips for safety.